 Granada Ltd bought Harry Ramsden’s for £20 million in 1999, in a franchising deal aimed at developing kiosk-style units in motorway locations.
 In 2000, Compass merged by Granada and the concept was rolled out into schools, Post Office canteens, Butlins and Haven Holidays.

-In April 2006, Compass sold Harry Ramsden’s was sold along with its specialist airports and railways division SSP FOR £1.8 billion to EQT Partners of Sweden.
-Under SSP ownership, food quality was dramatically improved, waiting time reduced.
+In April 2006, Compass sold Harry Ramsden’s along with its specialist airports and railways division SSP FOR £1.8 billion to EQT Partners of Sweden.
+Under SSP ownership, food quality was dramatically improved and waiting time reduced.
 SSP sold Harry Ramsden’s in January 2010 to Boparan Ventures Limited (BVL), the investment vehicle of Birmingham-based businessman Ranjit Boparan.
-BVL plans to open another 100 units worldwide in the next five years, creating 600 new jobs.